-As with many things, success is achieved through collaboration of multiple factors to produce a better end product.
-Take for instance, winemaking as an example.
-The creation of a fine wine is dependent on certain factors including the varietal of grapes used, the light, temperature and soil conditions affecting the grapes and vines respectively, the length of the fermentation process and yes, you guessed it the skin.
-Similar to creating fine wine, creating clothing that can provide sun protection requires integral factors be present in it’s basic construction.
-These factors include tightness of weave or knit, type of fiber, thickness or density of material and color.
+As with many things, success is achieved through the collaboration of multiple factors to produce a better end product.
+Take, for instance, winemaking as an example.
+The creation of a fine wine is dependent on certain factors including the varietal of grapes used, the light, temperature, and soil conditions affecting the grapes and vines respectively, the length of the fermentation process and yes, you guessed it the skin.
+Similar to creating fine wine, creating clothing that can provide sun protection requires integral factors be present in its basic construction.
+These factors include tightness of weave or knit, type of fiber, thickness or density of a material, and color.

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.